grbeno/grbeno.github.io/pages/dj_async_chat.md

   ```
   _We don't need "node" among the providers, because we are using React as static files on the backend._

-- Add the project as a GitHub repo.
-The builder in Railway then recognizes the nixpacks file and starts to build.
+- The builder in Railway recognizes the nixpacks file and starts to build.

 - Set Railway environment variables: SECRET_KEY, OPENAI_API_KEY
 , REDISHOST

 - Set Custom Start Command in Settings > Deploy: `web: daphne -b 0.0.0.0 -p 8080 config.asgi:application`.
 Websocket port and URL port should be the same.

-- Update `src/Chat.jsx` with the new websocket url: 'wss://... .up.railway.app/ws/chat/';
+- Update `src/Chat.jsx` with the new websocket url: `'wss://... .up.railway.app/ws/chat/';`. _Don't forget to run build and collectstatic!_

 - Set ALLOWED_HOSTS=['... .up.railway.app'] and CSRF_TRUSTED_ORIGINS=['https://... .up.railway.app'] in `config/settings.py` with the Railway's data.